 Many organizations have been using Checkmk to monitor their virtual assets for years.
-Together with our community, we have therefore continued to develop and adapt monitoring.
-This know-how is immediately available to make monitoring of virtualized environments as accurate as possible.
+Together with our community, we have continued developing and adapting monitoring.

 For example, you can monitor snapshots precisely.
-These affect the performance of the VM.
+These affect the performance of the VMs.
 Snapshots should therefore only be used for a short time and deleted after creating a backup.
-As a comprehensive monitoring platform, Checkmk also integrates into tools such as Veeam in order to also keep an eye on the age of backups and initiate appropriate processes here if necessary.
-You can also be sure that the backup jobs have actually run.

 DevOps and IT Operations: Monitoring containers

-Containers allow developers to create, test and migrate software faster.
-In recent years, companies have increasingly used Docker, Kubernetes and other tools.
-Virtualized applications, microservices and similar approaches must also be part of a surveillance strategy.
+Containers allow developers to create, test, and migrate software faster.
+Companies have increasingly used Docker, Kubernetes, and other tools in recent years.
+Virtualized applications, microservices, and similar approaches must also be part of a surveillance strategy.

-Agile methods in software development or approaches such as DevOps are only successful if companies adapt their monitoring accordingly, and find cross-team solutions for developers and IT operations.
-Monitoring Docker, Kubernetes or OpenShift provides important metrics and detailed information about the individual hosts, but depending on the user, monitoring tools must be specifically adaptable so that employees can work efficiently.
+Agile methods in software development or approaches such as DevOps are only successful if companies adapt their monitoring accordingly and find cross-team solutions for developers and IT operations.

-I really like that almost everything in the software can be customized.
-I can create checks for my self-written apps, or monitor unusual use cases.
+I like that almost everything in the software can be customized.
+I can create checks for my self-written apps or monitor unusual use cases.

 Such differences can be addressed in monitoring, but you don't have to.
 Checkmk offers functions, for example, to send alerts when unknown IP addresses are accessed.

 The effort required is relatively low because Checkmk can obtain the information directly from the virtualization platform.
-If the host is in a different network, the Checkmk instance must be running there, but it can be easily managed via Distributed Monitoring function.
+If the host is in a different network, the Checkmk instance must be running there but can easily manage it via Distributed Monitoring function.

 Yes, Checkmk is predestined for hybrid environments, and it can monitor servers of all kinds efficiently.